Dash-Industry-Forum/dash.js/README.md

 All new work should be in the development branch.
 Master is now reserved for tagged builds.

 ## Documentation
-Before you get started, please read the Dash.js v2.0 Migration Document found [here](https://github.com/Dash-Industry-Forum/dash.js/wiki/Migration-2.0)
+Before you get started, please read the Dash.js v2.0 [Migration Document ](https://github.com/Dash-Industry-Forum/dash.js/wiki/Migration-2.0)

 Full [API Documentation ](http://cdn.dashjs.org/latest/jsdocs/index.html) is available describing all public methods, interfaces, properties, and events.